metaforensics-ai/semantics-av-cli/README.md

 ### Linux SDK: Free for All Commercial Uses

 The **SemanticsAV SDK for Linux** is provided under a **perpetual, royalty-free EULA**.
-All commercial uses are permitted—including service delivery, product integration, and redistribution—subject only to the terms specified in the EULA (no reverse engineering, no competitive development, mandatory attribution).
+All commercial uses are permitted including service delivery, product integration, and redistribution, subject only to the terms specified in the EULA (no reverse engineering, no competitive development, mandatory attribution).

 **Full details:** [EULA.md](EULA.md)